-Colchester Zoo is working to reduce, reuse and recycle as part of our ‘Green Zoo’ mission.
+Colchester Zoo continues to work to reduce, reuse and recycle as part of our ‘Green Zoo’ mission.

 A total of 7 biomass pellet boilers are at various points around the zoo and are used to heat animal enclosures, buildings and offices.
 We are also registered as a self-supplier with BSL, supplying all our own fuel for one of our boilers using recycled wood from around the zoo.

-We also have installed solar panelling situated at two animal enclosures, which are used to heat and light the buildings; these also help to reduce our energy output.
+We also have installed solar paneling situated at two animal enclosures, which are used to heat and light the buildings; these also help to reduce our energy output.

 In waste to energy technologies, nearly all of the carbon content in the waste is emitted as carbon dioxide to the atmosphere.
 If the waste went to landfill, the amount of methane generated via decomposition of the biodegradable part of the waste would have a higher global warming potential than the carbon dioxide produced by this combustion.